asipi/mdt/README.md

 15. Click Finish

 ### Windows Deployment Services
-Once the replication is complete, run the powershell (as admin) below to install and configure WDS.
+Once the image build is complete, run the powershell (as admin) below to install and configure WDS.

 ```powershell
 Install-WindowsFeature wds-deployment -includemanagementtools